hysinh/mortgage-calculator/README.md

 ![screenshot of view mortgages](docs/documentation/screenshot_view_mortgage.png)
 </details>
-The user is allowed to view the details of any individual mortgage that they have saved during their session.
+The user is allowed to view the details of any individual Mortgage profile that they have saved during their session.
 If they selected the View Mortgage menu option, but have NOT entered in any mortgages, they will receive an error message and will be prompted to make a different choice from the main menu.
-If there are mortgages saved, the user is provided with a list of the available mortgages and they can enter in a mortgage number that corresponds with their saved mortgages to view the details for that individual mortgage.
+If there are mortgages saved, the user is provided with a list of the available Mortgage profiles and they can enter in a mortgage number that corresponds with their saved mortgages to view the details for that individual mortgage.
 After the mortgage details are printed to the terminal, the user is prompted to choose a different mortgage to view or to return to the main menu and exit the View Mortgages section.

 ### Compare Mortgages